gaabrielfranco/pinpointing-attention-causal-communication/README.md

 ## Step 0: Download Cached Data (Optional)

 We provide files with cached data to speed up the reproduction process.
-Downloading this is recommended if you don't want to recompute everything, which can be time-consuming.
+Downloading these files and extracting them in the main folder is recommended if you don't want to recompute everything, which can be time-consuming.

 The available files are:
 - Cached SVD of $\Omega$ for Pythia-160M (used in Step 1): [Link](https://figshare.com/s/65ca64a0cce99490692b)